HaktanM/GazLIO/ReadMe.md

 # In one of the terminator terminals, start the simulator
 ros2 launch clearpath_gz simulation.launch.py world:=warehouse

-# In one of the terminator terminals, joystick driver
+# In one of the terminator terminals, start the joystick driver
 ros2 run joy joy_node

-# In one of the terminator terminals, joystick interpreter
+# In one of the terminator terminals, start the joystick interpreter
 cd /root/joystick
 source install/setup.bash
 ros2 run joy2twist joy2twist